How to Choose Your First Studio Microphone

 First Studio Mic Recommendations

-Now that you know the different types of mics and their polar patterns, it’s time to offer some microphone recommendations based on specific recording situations.
+Now that you know the different types of mics and their polar patterns, it’s time to introduce you some popular mics, that should serve you well for many years to come.

-The SM57 is a studio staple found in hit studios worldwide.
-As a durable, quality, dynamic mic, it can handle very loud guitar amps, drums, and more while capturing instruments with great detail.
+The SM57 and SM58 are studio staples found in most studios worldwide.
+As durable, quality, dynamic mics, they can handle very loud guitar amps, drums, vocals, basically everything.

 Shure SM7B

-The SM7B is another outstanding dynamic cardioid mic from Shure, but it has a smoother, more full-bodied tone compared to the SM57.
+The SM7B is another outstanding dynamic mic from Shure, but it has a smoother, more full-bodied tone compared to the SM57/SM58.
+This mic has a rich history and a reputation for quality in both broadcasting and recording.

 Expect to spend around $350-400.